Router Vulnerability Check

 - Open ports on your router (only if vulnerabilities are detected)

-If any open port is identified, you will be able to select it and close it manually.
-For reference, see the image below.
+If an open port is identified, select the port and close it manually.

-The Automated Router Vulnerability Check is a feature for Fing Desktop and Fingbox, but you can also take advantage of it on Fing App.
-To access it on mobile, you must pair your Fing App with Fing Desktop first.
+You can also use the Automated Router Vulnerability Check on Fing Mobile App, but you must pair your Fing Mobile App with Fing Desktop first.

 Definitions